gamringer/JSONPatch/README.md

 ```

-##Operations can also be constructed fonr a JSON string
+##Operations can also be constructed from a JSON string
 ```php
 <?php